rhodyprog4ds/BrownFall21/_sources/syllabus/tools.md

 This a programming course, so you will need a programming environment.
 In order to complete assignments you need the items listed in the requirements list.
 The easiest way to meet these requirements is to follow the recommendations below.
 I will provide instruction assuming that you have followed the recommendations.

 Requirements:
-- Python with scientific computing packages (numpy, scipy, jupyter, pandas, etc)
+- Python with scientific computing packages (numpy, scipy, jupyter, pandas, seaborn, sklearn)
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - A web browser compatible with Jupyter Notebooks
 <!-- - Openrefine -->